vinhlh/frontendmasters-crawler/README.md

 ## Development
 In order to execute the crawler in dev environment, running `make run`.

+## Player
+You can use [fm-player](https://github.com/vinhlh/fm-player) to play the content stored in S3.

 ## Note
 This project is just a demo for using serverless service.
 We encourage you guys to buy Frontend Masters's subscription instead.